hoangle2404/cse15l-lab-reports/Lab Report 4.md

 Key pressed: `git add ListExamples.java` `<Enter>`

-I used the `git add ListExamples.java`, but nothing appeared after that.
 The `git add` command will add changes to staging area and make sure that ListExamples.java will be ready to be committed.

 ![image](https://github.com/hoangle2404/cse15l-lab-reports/assets/146885173/78fae7ef-e0e1-4f8a-aa4d-06b596827920)